 - Excellent vibration dampening properties: Cast iron effectively dampens vibration and noise, making it a valuable material in applications where quiet operation is required.

-- Economical: Cast iron is a relatively inexpensive material, making it an attractive cost choice.
+- Economical: Cast iron is a relatively inexpensive material, making it an attractive cost-effective choice.

 Typical applications of cast iron: